CRC-1194/argo/README.md

 ![Volume fractions initialized from an experimental fluid interface](./etc/experimental-case-smci.png)

 ## Contributing

-The code is maintained at [GitLab](https://gitlab.com/leia-methods/argo).
-Feedback in the form of contributions, bug reports or feature requests is handled [TODO: Link to gitlab.com service desk]().
+The code is maintained on [GitLab](https://gitlab.com/leia-methods/argo).
+Feedback,  requests to join the project, bug reports or feature requests are handled [via this email](mailto:incoming+leia-methods-argo-23940628-issue-@incoming.gitlab.com).